chwerth/RAstral_Rampart/README.md

 If an enemy gets to the bottom of the screen, the player loses health.

 Other theming, branding, and story elements are TBD.
-This project is to learn how to make games.
+This project's purpose is to learn how to make games.